A warm lentil salad with cremini mushrooms and a mustard vinaigrette.

 - 60g / ½ cup toasted walnuts or hazelnuts

 - Bring a large pot of water to a boil.
-Rinse lentils well and add them to the boiling water.
+Rinse lentils well and add them to the boiling water with a big pinch of salt.
 Lower heat and cook for about 10 to 15 minutes or until just tender.

 - Meanwhile make the vinaigrette by whisking together the mustard, vinegar, olive oil and a pinch of salt and pepper in a large bowl.
-Add the thinly sliced mushrooms and torn dandelion greens and set aside.
+Add the thinly sliced mushrooms, toss and set aside.

-- Drain and rinse lentils.
-Add lentils to the dressed mushrooms and greens.
-Toss to coat and top with goat cheese and toasted walnuts or hazelnuts.
+- Drain lentils.
+Add warm lentils to the dressed mushrooms and add greens.
+Toss to coat and top with goat cheese and toasted nuts.

 You can substitute French du Puy lentils for the black lentils but they will take longer to cook.